dch42/music_catalog/README.md

 # music-catalog
 Populates a SQLite database with information parsed from audio files/tags for easier music library management.
 Supports conditional CSV exports.
-Tags are parsed using [tinytag](https://github.com/devsnd/tinytag)).
+Makes use of the [tinytag](https://github.com/devsnd/tinytag)) and [pandas](https://github.com/pandas-dev/pandas) libraries.

 Currently stores the following data: